Paul is a horticulturalist who loves growing geraniums in his garden.

-Geraniums are usually the toughest, most enduring, plants in any garden.
+Geraniums are usually the toughest, most enduring plants in any garden.
 In one place I was living, we had a geranium actually growing through the concrete around the house.
-A bit of local knowledge research discovered that it was a remnant of a previous cottage garden from the 1920s.
-It had outlasted the entire neighborhood.
+With a bit of local research, I discovered that it was a remnant of a previous cottage garden from the 1920s that had outlasted the entire neighborhood.

 Geraniums are grown all over the world.
-They are perennials, with some characteristics of succulents, having soft, fleshy leaves, and the unpredictable growth habits which make them true architectural plants.
+They are perennials with some characteristics of succulents, having soft, fleshy leaves, and the unpredictable growth habits that make them true architectural plants.
 Members of the pelargonium family, they’re particularly easy to manage, with no bad habits in the garden.

-Mature plants take up a bit of room, so allow roughly as much space for a full grown geranium as you would for a rose bush.
+Mature plants take up a bit of room, so allow roughly as much space for a full-grown geranium as you would for a rosebush.
 A layer of mulch, preferably heavy types of mulch with a slow breakdown, will keep down weeds and stabilize the soil surface, adding “body” to the basic soil mix.
-They also help prevent water splash on the plants and formation of fungal cultures on the leaves by transfer.
+It also helps prevent water splash on the plants and formation of fungal cultures on the leaves by transfer.

 This is personal taste, but geraniums should not be bunched together.
-They prefer open space, and have a surprising growth rate which can create difficulties if they have to compete for territory.
-There’s an added risk factor in that when too many plants of one type are in one place; pests and diseases can spread much more easily.
+They prefer open space and have a surprising growth rate that can create difficulties if they have to compete for territory.
+There’s an added risk factor in that when too many plants of one type are in one place, pests and diseases can spread much more easily.
 This can become a serious problem if one plant is shading another, and the weaker plant becomes infected.

 They require sunlight, about 6-8 hours, and shelter from strong winds.
 Check the prevailing wind in your location, and plant the geraniums in sheltered positions relative to it.
-They’ll get some wind, but air circulation is necessary, because the air removes dusts and pathogens from the plants.
-They can tolerate dry periods, but should be watered regularly.
-When watering, it is advisable not to saturate the soil, or splash water on the plants.
+They’ll get some wind, but air circulation is necessary because the air removes dust and pathogens from the plants.
+They can tolerate dry periods but should be watered regularly.
+When watering, it is advisable not to saturate the soil or splash water on the plants.
 Use a small watering can with a gentle flow of water.

-In pots and baskets, regular water and appropriate fertilizer will deal with most of the plants’ needs.
-Do not (ever) allow the plant to become pot bound.
-The same basic practices of sunlight, watering and care apply to container-grown geraniums, and be very wary of any appearance of fungal blights.
+In pots and baskets, regular water and appropriate fertilizer will deal with most of the plant's needs.
+Do not (ever) allow the plant to become pot-bound.
+The same basic practices of sunlight, watering, and care apply to container-grown geraniums.
+Be very wary of any appearance of fungal blights.
 (See below)

-Fungal infections are prevented by removing dead leaves, and anything around the plant which can get wet and allow fungi to attack the plant.
+Fungal infections are prevented by removing dead leaves and anything around the plant that can get wet and allow fungi to attack the plant.
 Weeds should not be permitted to grow near the stems, because they can help transfer fungal spores and insect pests.

-Viral infections.
-Geraniums can suffer from mosaic virus, leaf spot, and some quite bizarre distortions of the plant, which make it look “twisted” Other growths or deformities also indicate infection.
+Geraniums can suffer from mosaic virus, leaf spot, and some quite bizarre distortions of the plant that make it look “twisted.”
+Other growths or deformities also indicate infection.
 Remove the plant immediately, and incinerate all plant material.
 Soil replacement may also be advisable, as per the fungal infections.

 The geranium has in fact given you useful information in finding the nematodes.
 If a nematode attack affects them, it will also affect related plants, like pelargoniums.
 It also tells you that annuals, which are dependent on their life cycle running more or less according to plan, are potentially at risk.
 Early warning of the presence of the nematodes is extremely helpful for the garden as a whole.